Bairavaa: Plot

-Meanwhile, Kottai Veeran's wife, who was terminally ill, died.
-Bairavaa decides to take advantage of Kottai Veeran's love for his wife to get him on his side and make him approver against PK.
-He switches PK's asthma inhaler with nitrous oxide.
+Bairavaa switches PK's asthma inhaler with nitrous oxide.
 PK, who inadvertently inhales the gas before going to Kottai Veeran's wife's funeral, begins to laugh uncontrollably, even during the funeral, causing Kottai Veeran to turn against him and accept Bairavaa's offer of becoming approver.
 In revenge for betraying him, PK confronts Kottai Veeran and hacks him to death.
-Bairavaa decides that is the only way to seek justice for Malar and Vaishali is to kill PK.
-He frames PK for plotting to assassinate the Prime Minister of India while he is on the way to the Kudankulam Nuclear Power Plant.
-The news spreads all across India, and soon it is ordered to shoot PK on sight.
-PK, realizing that he is cornered, tries to kill Bairavaa before he dies, but Bairavaa manages to subdue him and escape.
-He then disguises himself as a NSG commando, where he blends in with the real NSG commandos, who have arrived at the building and kills PK.
-The verdict is declared in favor of Bairavaa and Malar.
-PK's henchmen are arrested, while the students of PK Medical College are shifted to another college.
-In a press conference, Bairavaa reveals the importance of education and other private colleges should also have basic facilities to educate the children.
+Bairavaa lures PK's goons to an abandoned building and fights them.
+He gets hacked by the same weapon that killed Kottai Veeran but makes it out barely alive.
+He then frames PK for plotting to assassinate the Prime Minister of India while he is on the way to the Kudankulam Nuclear Power Plant.
+The news spreads across India, and the government orders to shoot PK on sight.

+Realising that the commandos cornered him, PK tries to kill Bairavaa by shooting and choking him brutally, but Bairavaa subdues him and escapes.
+He then disguises himself as a NSG commando, where he blends in with the real NSG commandos, who have arrived at the building and brutally kills PK.
+The court declared a verdict favouring Bairavaa and Malar and shifted the PK Medical College's students to another college.
+In a press conference, Bairavaa revealed the importance of education and that other private colleges should also have basic facilities to educate children.
+Bairavaa and Malar marry and live happily.
+The family performs Vaishali's last rites.